 Age and Growth Lab

 The Age and Growth Lab is responsible for the processing and aging of fish otoliths for the purpose of stock assessment.
 Find out why and how we age fish.

 Otoliths help FWRI biologists to determine age and derive age-related information as well as growth rates of various fishes.

-In 2011, the Age and Growth Lab processed and aged over 22,000 otoliths from 33 species of fish.
+In 2017, the Age and Growth Lab processed and aged over 24,524 otoliths from 71 species of fish.
 Read this article to find out how FWRI processes and uses otoliths for research.

-the age of a fish.
+Researchers use otoliths, commonly known as earstones, to estimate the age of a fish.
 Learn more about this process and view otoliths from nearly 90 species of fish.